How do I get to Tortola (Paradise)?

 For up to date ferry times look at the BVI Welcome page.
 We would always recommend confirming these times directly with the ferry company a few days before you arrive as they can be subject to change!

-If you have a large group or think you might miss the last ferry- consider contacting one of the water taxis!
-They will work to your schedule, ensuring you get to the BVI without any stress!
-The customs office at the West End, Tortola is now open until 9pm!
+If you have a larger group or think you might miss the last ferry- consider arranging a water taxi!
+They will work to your schedule and can deliver you directly to our marina, ensuring you get to the BVI without any stress!

 Can you recommend a place to stay?